Trends in M&A Provisions: No Undisclosed Liabilities RepresentationsApril 2, 2018

 Every other year since 2005 the American Bar Association (“ABA”) has released its Private Target Mergers and Acquisitions Deal Point Studies (the “ABA studies”).
 The ABA studies examine purchase agreements of publicly available transactions involving private companies that occurred in the year prior to each study (and in the case of the 2017 study, including the first half of 2017).
 These transactions range in size but are generally considered as within the “middle market” for M&A transactions; the average transaction value within the 2017 study was $176.3 million.

 According to the ABA studies, M&A purchase agreements consistently include an NUL representation.
 Specifically, across the seven ABA studies, an NUL representation was included in 92% to 97% of reported transactions.
-Additionally, the five most recent ABA studies examined the use of knowledge qualifiers within NUL representations and found that these qualifiers are rare, appearing in only three and six percent of reported transactions.
-However, GAAP qualified NUL representations (the target favored approach) are much more common, appearing in 61% to 78% of reported transactions, though the use has been trending downward in the most recent studies.
+Additionally, the five most recent ABA studies examined the use of knowledge qualifiers within NUL representations and found that these qualifiers are rare, appearing in only three to six percent of reported transactions.
+Finally, non-GAAP qualified NUL representations (i.e., “all liabilities” coverage, the buyer favored approach) are much more common than GAAP-qualified versions, appearing in 59% to 78% of reported transactions, though the use has been trending downward in the most recent studies.

 The NUL representation remains prevalent in private company M&A transactions.
 Seller attempts to use knowledge qualifiers to limit exposure have been met with very little success.
 Additionally, the seller-friendly GAAP-only NUL representation continues to be a minority approach (though much more common than knowledge qualifiers).
 As discussed above, these qualifiers impact allocation of undisclosed liabilities as between buyer and seller.
 Counsel on both sides of an M&A transaction should consider these issues carefully when negotiating an NUL representation.